Sankofian.com

 A Sankofian Story #2: Dr. Sarah Trembath and the use of the "Sankofa Ethic" in disrupting traditional academic writing instruction

-Dr. William N. Thomas, IV has been an educational leader for the past twenty years in urban public and public charter schools.
-Dr. Thomas is on the faculty at American University's School of Education, serving as the as a Professorial Lecturer and Director of their Policy and Leadership Doctoral program where he teaches courses centered around antiracism in education, humanizing methodologies for practitioner action research and the influence of Popular Culture on educators.
-His research interests focus on race and equity in education and how marginalized stakeholders can gain more access, opportunities and empowerment in public school settings.
-In addition, Dr. Thomas is a former middle school science teacher, elementary school principal and high school director for an international studies program.
+His research interests focus on the application of Self-Determination Theory (SDT) through an African epistemological lens to better understand how marginalized stakeholders can gain equitable access, logical opportunities and authentic empowerment in public schools and university settings.
+In addition, Thomas is a former middle school science teacher, elementary school principal, central office director of science and high school director for an international studies program.
 He holds a B.A. in English from Morehouse College, a Master's of Professional Studies from George Washington University in Middle Grade Science and a doctorate in Educational Leadership from the University of Pennsylvania.

 This template strategically integrates the concept of Sankofa as a valuable epistemological lens to gain instructional insight on teacher and student motivation in order to authentically apply culturally responsive teaching practices.
 The findings of its pilot study was presented at the University of Pennsylvania on October 14, 2023.